Iran vows revenge after the killing of its top leader and trades strikes with Israel in widening war

 As supreme leader, Khamenei had final say on all major policies since 1989.
 He led Iran’s clerical establishment and the Revolutionary Guard, the two main centers of power in the governing theocracy.

-An Iranian medical professional in northern Iran says he and colleagues spent the early hours of Sunday celebrating Khamenei's death indoors because armed security forces are still heavily deployed in his city.
+An Iranian medical professional in northern Iran said he and colleagues spent the early hours of Sunday celebrating Khamenei's death indoors because armed security forces are still heavily deployed in his city.

 There were forces stopping and interrogating people celebrating in their cars but there was no gunfire, said the doctor, who spoke on condition of anonymity for fear of reprisal.

 In southern Iran, at least 115 people were reported killed when a girls’ school was struck, and dozens more were wounded, the local governor told Iranian state TV.
-The Israeli military said it was not aware of any strikes in the area, and the U.S. military said it was looking into the reports.
+The Israeli military said it was not aware of strikes in the area.
+The U.S. military said it was looking into the reports.

 Strikes were planned for months and feared for weeks